 In order to facilitate equitable access, support services are provided, which may include tutoring, academic monitoring and mentoring, as well as help with organization and study skills.
-Also, reasonable accommodations might include extended time for exams, exams given in a distraction reduced setting, note takers in class, audio taping of class lectures, assistive technology, alternate testing formats, converting textbooks to accessible formats, sign language interpreters, books on tape and Brailled books or class material.
+Also, reasonable accommodations might include extended time for exams, exams given in a distraction reduced setting, note takers in class, audio recordings of class lectures, assistive technology, alternate testing formats, converting textbooks to accessible and sign language interpreters.

 Student Disability Services and the University offers a wide array of accommdations, including: